-In accordance with the terms of our fourth amended and restated certificate of incorporation and second amended and restated bylaws, our board of directors is divided into three staggered classes of directors and each is assigned to one of the three classes.
+In accordance with the terms of our fourth amended and restated certificate of incorporation and second amended and restated bylaws, our board of directors will be divided into three staggered classes of directors and each will be assigned to one of the three classes.
 At each annual meeting of the stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
 The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2021 for Class I directors, 2022 for Class II directors and 2023 for Class III directors.

-- Our Class I directors are Andrew Hedin, Gorjan Hrustanovic, Ph.D., and Donald Nicholson, Ph.D.; - Our Class II directors are Steven Hall, Ph.D., Jeffrey Albers, J.D., MBA, and Joanna Horobin, M.B., Ch.B.; and - Our Class III directors are Nello Mainolfi, Ph.D., and Bruce Booth, D.Phil.
+- Our Class I directors will be Andrew Hedin, Gorjan Hrustanovic, Ph.D., and Donald Nicholson, Ph.D.; - · Our Class II directors will be Steven Hall, Ph.D., Jeffrey Albers, J.D., MBA, and Joanna Horobin, M.B., Ch.B.; and - Our Class III directors will be Nello Mainolfi, Ph.D., and Bruce Booth, D.Phil.

-Our fourth amended and restated certificate of incorporation that will become effective immediately prior to the closing of this offering and our second amended and restated bylaws that became effective upon the effectiveness of the registration statement of which this prospectus forms a part provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
+Our fourth amended and restated certificate of incorporation and second amended and restated bylaws that will become effective immediately prior to the closing of this offering will provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.